How can we help?

 In addition to meeting the above timeframes, we will assess and prioritise complaints according to the urgency and severity of the issues raised.
 When sending us your complaint, please inform us if it is urgent and the reason for its urgency.

-Examples of matters we may prioritise include (but are not limited to):
+Examples of matters we may prioritise include (but not limited to):

 your complaint relates to requests to postpone proceedings;